Get FREE Drills to Improve Driver Distance & Consistency

 When the lead wrist is flat, the clubface is prevented from opening.
 For golfers who struggle with a slice, this slight change in the position of the lead wrist can make all the difference in squaring the clubface.

-At setup, you’ll have about 55 % of your weight on your lead foot; when you get to the top of your backswing, you’ll have nearly 80% of the weight on the trail foot.
+At setup, you’ll have about 55% of your weight on your lead foot; when you get to the top of your backswing, you’ll have nearly 80% of the weight on the trail foot.

 As you get to impact, you want to return that weight to the lead foot.
-You can do this with turning and still being able to stay behind the golf ball with your head and spine.
+You can do this by turning and still being able to stay behind the golf ball with your head and spine.

 It’s a move that all professionals have, and it is the only way to guarantee consistency in the yardage and accuracy of your drives.